Juli2017/simple-page/README.md

 Link to website: https://juli2017.github.io/simple-page/
 # Ten Years of Change in San Mateo County: 2006-2016
-The Bay Area’s information-technology sector is gaining workers and wealth much faster even than the nation.
+"The Bay Area’s information-technology sector is gaining workers and wealth much faster even than the nation.
 But perhaps improbably, it is less-populous and -prominent San Mateo County, long squashed between its rivalrous county siblings, that emerges as poster child of swift change.
-Employment in its IT sector grew nearly 52 percent over five years, and the sector’s payroll almost tripled, expanding from $3.3 billion in 2009 to $11.8 billion in 2013, according to Census Bureau data. source:
+Employment in its IT sector grew nearly 52 percent over five years, and the sector’s payroll almost tripled, expanding from $3.3 billion in 2009 to $11.8 billion in 2013, according to Census Bureau data."
-<a href="http://www.siliconvalleyoneworld.com/2015/05/28/san-mateo-county-leads-economic-growth/">San Mateo County Leads Bay Area Economic Growth</a>
+source: <a href="http://www.siliconvalleyoneworld.com/2015/05/28/san-mateo-county-leads-economic-growth/">San Mateo County Leads Bay Area Economic Growth</a>
 San Mateo County is geographically diverse with coastal areas differing from inland areas.
 Between 2010 and 2014, San Mateo County added 54,600 new jobs, but only added 2,200 new housing units.
 As a result, San Mateo County is tied with San Francisco and Marin Counties for having the highest rental costs in the U.S.

 <iframe src="https://juli2017.github.io/leaflet-maps-with-google-sheets-polygons/" width="90%" height="600"></iframe>